lasantha-kumara/facebook-birthday-wishing-bot/README.md

 ## Setup

-To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
-From your command line:
+To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.\
+From your command line run:

 ```
 # Clone this repository